spiffe/spiffe.io/content/spire/docs/credentials.md

 toc: true
 ---

+# Retrieving SVIDs using the SPIRE Agent binary

+Should summarize how to use this to retrieve SVIDs using the spire-agent binary, assuming that SPIRE is up and running, and the Workload API is available to the binary.

+## Example: Retrieving an SVID using the SPIRE Agent binary on Kubernetes

+TODO: Add example

+## Example: Retrieving an SVID using the SPIRE Agent binary on Linux

+TODO: Add example

 # Working with SVIDs in Go

 Should summarize working with the credentials API, and link to [this doc](/spiffe/svids/) for more detail.